Establish yourself as an expert in development finance

 - Preparation: No preparation is required.
 However, you are encouraged to perform a practice test to familiarise yourself with the test format.
 See shl.com/shldirect/en-us/practice-tests/

-- Cost: For fees, please see the fees tables above.
-See bank details under How to apply and use your provisional student number as reference.
+- Cost: For fees, please see the fees table above.
+See bank details under How to apply (italics) and use your provisional student number as reference.
 The application fee and SHL selection test fee can be paid online, and they are non-refundable.

 - Link to the SHL selection test: You do not have to arrange with the Business School to write the SHL test.
 You will receive a link to the test once the relevant payments have been received and you have submitted your application form.
 The Business School will receive your results directly from SHL and will upload it to your application form on your behalf.